 Noah Cook, MD Noah Cook, MD, is an attending neonatologist and Medical Director of the Neonatal Follow-up Program at CHOP Newborn Care at Pennsylvania Hospital.
 Areas of Expertise: Brain cooling, Brain imaging Locations: CHOP Newborn Care at Pennsylvania Hospital Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - University of Pennsylvania, Philadelphia, PA ResidencyHasbro Children's Hospital, Providence, RI Rainbow Babies and Children's Hospital, Cleveland, OH FellowshipChildren's Hospital of Philadelphia, Philadelphia, PA Board CertificationPediatrics Titles and Academic Titles Attending NeonatologistAssociate Professor of Clinical Pediatrics, Perelman School of Medicine at the University of Pennsylvania Departments and Services Division of NeonatologyNeonatal Follow-up Program Research Interests Biochemical mechanisms of hypoxic ischemic brain injury Near infrared spectroscopy and cerebral blood flow Publications Papers2016 Massaro AN, Murthy K, Zaniletti I, Cook N, DiGeronimo R, Dizon ML, Hamrick SE, McKay VJ, Natarajan G, Rao R, Richardson T, Smith D, Mathur AM; Children's Hospital Neonatal Consortium.
 Intercenter Cost Variation for Perinatal Hypoxic-Ischemic Encephalopathy in the Era of Therapeutic Hypothermia.
 J Pediatr.
 Epub ahead of print.
 2016 Mar 16. pii: S0022-3476(16)00197-9. doi: 10.1016/j.jpeds.2016.02.033.
 PMID: 26995699.
 Read the abstract.
-Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.